Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 To impose some order on your website, start by taking a thorough inventory of your site content.
 What is the main topic?
 How current is it?
 What are the main keywords for that page?
 Then take a look at the gaps in your content.
 What’s missing?
 Make a note of any pages, posts or other content you need to add to your site to fill in those gaps.

-Next, organize your archived content into logical groups and sections.
+Next, organise your archived content into logical groups and sections.
 The structure you choose depends on your site’s goals and, most importantly, on your audience of users and prospects.
+For eCommerce websites, a well-organised structure is crucial to guide users through the buying process and enhance their overall experience.

 However, many businesses are better off with the classic hierarchical scheme.
 For example, a law firm that offers representation in criminal, business, and immigration law would create separate top-level pages for each legal area, with more detailed content arranged by topic underneath each of those three major labels.